Terpz710/TokensAPI/README.md

 Always wanted to add a token system to your [Pocketmine-MP](https://github.com/pmmp/PocketMine-MP) server?
 Look no more, with this plugin you can now give players token balances!
 Players can pay eachother and much more!

+This plugin also supports multi-language support, The only downside is that I used Google translate so some messages may appear out of placed/unright.
+Sorry if Google butchered your language!
+Help is always wanted so if you want to contribute please open a pull request thank you!

 This plugin is still under development so the plugin may seem unfinished! 🔨🧱🔧🚧🪛

 Easy to use API for developers! ❤️